MicrosoftDocs/Contribute/Contribute/how-to-write-workflows-major.md

 ## Making your next change

 Got more changes you need to make unrelated to this one?
-It might be some time since you did your first change and your fork will not be up to date with the main repository.
-To update your fork you need to pull from the upstream repository.
-Switch back to the master branch, pull from the upstream repository and checkout another fresh branch,  Using Git Bash, this is as easy as:
+Switch back to the master branch, pull from the upstream repository to make sure that your fork is up to date, and check out a new branch.
+Run the following commands in Git Bash:

 ````
 git checkout master